-Four Seasons
+The Four Seasons and Agriculture

-In our country, we have three seasons, winter, summer and rains.
-However, most European countries have four main seasons.
+In our country we have three seasons, winter, summer and the rains.
+However, most European countries including France have four main seasons.
 They are winter, spring, summer and autumn.
-The look of the land changes according to the season and the agricultural routine changes too.
+The look of the land changes according to the season and the agricultural routine changes, too.
 The transformation of a place over these seasons can be seen in the pictures given in the next page.

-Winter: As November approaches, it begins to get cold.
+Winter: As November approaches, it begins to get chilly.
 December onwards, it gets very cold and snow begins to fall once in a while.
 It snows heavily on the mountains and less on the plains.
 The sun shines once in a while.
-The sun rises very late in the day, at about nine or ten O' clock and sets by four O'clock in the afternoon.
+The sun rises very late in the day, at about nine or ten O' clock and sets by four O' clock in the afternoon.
 The overcast sky makes it even darker.
-Broad-leaved trees shed their leaves in winter and stand entirely leafless.
+France has broad-leaved trees, which shed their leaves in winter and stand entirely leafless.